iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 Can I mix DNA and protein data in a partitioned analysis?
 ---------------------------------------------------------

 Yes!
 You can specify this via a NEXUS partition file.
 In fact, you can mix any data types supported in IQ-TREE, including also codon, binary and morphological data.
 To do so, each data type should be stored in a separate alignment file (see also [partition file format](Complex-Models#partition-file-format)).
+As an example, assuming `dna.phy` is a DNA alignment and and `prot.phy` is a protein alignment.
+Then a partition file mixing two types of data can be specified as follows:

+    #nexus
+    begin sets;
+        charset part1 = dna.phy: 1-100 201-300;
+        charset part2 = dna.phy: 101-200;
+        charset part3 = prot.phy: 1-150;
+        charset part4 = prot.phy: 151-400;
+        charpartition mine = HKY:part1, GTR+G:part2, WAG+I+G:part3, LG+G:part4;
+    end;

->**NOTE**: The site count for each alignment should start from 1, and **not** continue from the last position of a previous alignment.
+>**NOTE**: The site count for each alignment should start from 1, and **not** continue from the last position of a previous alignment (e.g., see `part3` and `part4` declared above).

 What is the interpretation of branch lengths when mixing codon and DNA data?
 ----------------------------------------------------------------------------